-This is [your name and position].
-We have an emerge Orchard Hills. ncy condition at Syphon Canyon Dam, Dam No. 1029.004, located in We have activated t Potential Failure he Emergency Action Plan for this dam and are determining this to be a ondition.
-At on , IRWD observed or verified that: We are implementing that could result in a ng predetermined actions to respond to a rapidly developing situation dam failure. neighborhoods, Irvi including: the Crear School, and Jeffrey racuate the low-lying portions of the Stonegate and Woodbury ne Boulevard, Jeffery Road below Irvine Boulevard, and adjacent areas in Lutheran Athletic Complex on Portola Road, Stonegate Elementary Open Space Trail.
-In the event of a failure, large areas are expected to Portola Road between Jeffrey and Sand Canyon to Trabuco Road west The dam could pote ntially fail as early as Reference the inund lation map in your copy of the Emergency Action Plan.
+We have an emergency condition at Syphon Canyon Dam, Dam No. 1029.004, located in Orchard Hills.

+We have activated the Emergency Action Plan for this dam and are determining this to be a Potential Failure condition.

+We are implementing predetermined actions to respond to a rapidly developing situation that could result in dam failure.

+Please prepare to evacuate the low-lying portions of the Stonegate and Woodbury neighborhoods, Irvine Boulevard, Jeffery Road below Irvine Boulevard, and adjacent areas including: the Crean Lutheran Athletic Complex on Portola Road, Stonegate Elementary School, and Jeffrey Open Space Trail.
+In the event of a failure, large areas are expected to be inundated from Portola Road between Jeffrey and Sand Canyon to Trabuco Road west of Jeffrey.

+The dam could potentially fail as early as.

+Reference the inundation map in your copy of the Emergency Action Plan.

 We will advise you when the situation is resolved or if the situation gets worse.

-I can be contacted a t the following number: If you cannot reach me, please call the following alternative number:
+If you cannot reach me, please call the following alternative number: .